rubenpingol/tauria-vsc-api/README.md

     - Join/leave (signed in as a user): joins/leaves the room as the current user
     - Get info (no auth): given a room guid, gest information about a room
     - Search for the rooms that a user is in: given an username, returns a list of rooms that the user is in.
+- **Additional assumption/s:**
+    - Change host:
+        - You cannot change host of a room if you're not the host
+    - Leave room:
+        - Cannot leave room if you are the host, unless you change the host of the room first
+        - After changing the host as host, you can now leave the room
+    - Join/leave room:
+        - You must have selected a room to join or leave

 **NOTES:**